Caring for someone with mental ill health

 The Mental Health Forum is an online discussion forum for carers of people with mental health issues.

-North Derbyshire Voluntary Action have a directory of local community groups that can help support carers and people with mental health issues.
+North Derbyshire Voluntary Action have a list of local community groups that can help support carers and people with mental health issues.

 Derbyshire Healthcare Foundation Trust offer support services for people with mental health issues.
-They also support mental health carers with:
+They also have advice and information for mental health carers, including information about the Triangle of Care.

 Mental health carer forums

-Mental health carer forums offer support to anyone who is caring for someone with a mental health issue.
-Group members all have experience of looking after someone with mental health issues and provide help, support and information to each other.
+Mental health carer forums offer support to anyone who is caring for someone with a mental health problem.
+Group members all have experience of looking after someone with mental ill health and provide help, support and information to each other.
 New members are always welcome.
 There are two forums that cover Derbyshire:

-The Derby City and South Derbyshire Mental Health Carer Forum offer stress buster groups in the south of the county.
-Please see the Carers Directory for further information or contact tel: 07931 722977 or email: firstname.lastname@example.org
+- Derby City and South Derbyshire Mental Health Carer Forum also hold monthly meetings in Derby and offer stress buster groups in the south of the county (including Long Eaton and Ripley).
+Please see the Carers Directory for further information about group meetings or contact tel: 07921 162740 or 07779 107087

 It is helpful to understand what help is available in your local area.
 For more information about what services, support and advice is available for carers of people with mental health issues, please search the Carers Directory on this website.